grafana/k6-docs/src/data/markdown/docs/03 cloud/03 Integrations/05 Cloud APM/02 Azure Monitor.md

 For sending custom metrics from your test run Azure Monitor, follow these instructions:

-1. You should have a active subscription on Azure to be able to proceed.
+1. Make sure you have an active subscription on Azure.
 Take note of your subscription ID for the configuration object.

     ![Azure subscriptions](images/azure-subscriptions.png)
 2. Create a resource group under your active subscription.